srikailash/srikailash.github.io/_posts/2021-01-10-A-social-app-we-created.md

 I am happy to have worked with my high school friend on this and would love to hear stories about making new friends or finding a new interest through Leet.
 Among other things, this has taught me how much it takes to take a product to the finish line.<br>

-Kudos to Gautham for all the amazing designs, very creative.
+Kudos to Gautham for all the amazing designs, work of art :).
 Big thanks to Awni for working on the frontend flutter part and everyone that tried and gave feedback.
 I worked on the backend.

 I will share the apk if you would like to give it a try.
 We are still working on refining the application, any feedback is welcome!